 1. Hevo Data

 Hevo is a real-time ELT no-code data pipeline platform that cost-effectively automates flexible data pipelines to your needs.
-With integration with 150+ data sources (60+ free sources), we help you not only export data from sources & load data to the destinations but also transform & enrich your data, & make it analysis-ready.
+With integration into 150+ data sources (60+ free sources), we help you not only export data from sources and load data into destinations but also transform and enrich your data, making it analysis-ready.

-Its wholly automated pipeline offers data to be delivered in real-time without any loss from source to destination.
-Its fault-tolerant and scalable architecture ensures that the data is handled securely and consistently with zero data loss and supports different forms of data.
+It’s a fully automated pipeline that offers data to be delivered in real-time without any loss from source to destination.
+Its fault-tolerant and scalable architecture ensures that data is handled securely and consistently, with zero data loss, and supports various forms of data.

 What makes Hevo Amazing